-- A. Each IFS member and associate member fraternity is required to send a representative to all mandatory meetings of chapter officers as scheduled by any IFC officer.
-This delegated member must be a member of the executive board of their chapter. - B. At least 48 hours' notice must be given by email, phone or otherwise to the chapter by the IFC officer in charge of that meeting. - C. The standard penalty for missing a mandatory IFC scheduled meeting is \$25.00.
-All attendance records shall be submitted to the IFC Director of Finance and Administration and recorded. - D. Any chapter that fails to send a representative to two consecutive IFS meetings will forfeit its voting privileges until the meeting after the next attended meeting. - E. Each chapter must maintain a 70% or better attendance record each semester at all recorded constituent and senate meetings in order to be a chapter with voting privileges at IFS meetings.
+- Each IFS member and associate member fraternity is required to send a representative to all mandatory meetings of chapter officers as scheduled by any IFC officer.
+This delegated member must be a member of the executive board of their chapter or the most related position to the IFC Officer's meeting - 2) At least 48 hours' notice must be given by email, phone or otherwise to the chapter by the IFC officer in charge of that meeting - 3) The standard penalty for missing a mandatory IFC scheduled meeting is \$25.00.
+All attendance records shall be submitted to the IFC Director of Finance and Administration and recorded. - a) A \$5.00 late fee will be issue after one month of the issuing of the \$25.00 fee, if not paid in full already. - 4) Any chapter that fails to send a representative to two consecutive IFS meetings will forfeit its voting privileges until the meeting after the next attended meeting. - 5) Each chapter must maintain a 70% or better attendance record each semester at all recorded constituent and senate meetings to be a chapter with voting privileges at IFS meetings.
 Those who fail to meet the minimum 70% requirement will be referred to Greek Standards Board for further review.